soundwanders/yamabiko/posts/2023-10-12-extreme-site-makeover.md

-# Redesigning a Personal Website
+---
+title: Extreme ~~Home~~ Site Makeover
+description: Beautifying our website
+date: 2023-10-12
+tags:
+  - portfolio
+  - next.js
+  - typescript
+  - tailwind

+---

+# Extreme ~~Home~~ Site Makeover

 Let's go on a little adventure today.
 We'll explore three intriguing chapters detailing how we brought our idea to life, creating a shiny new thing.

-## Chapter 1: Redesigning with Next.js, TypeScript, and Tailwind CSS
+## Chapter 1: Redesigning with Next.js, TypeScript, and Tailwind

 To make this endeavor a success, we leveraged Next.js, version 13.
 Why Next.js?
 It's an open-source React framework that simplifies building web applications.
-I'm a big Next.js fanboy, and I'm not afraid to admit that.
+I'm a big fan of Next.js, I appreciate the ease of use and well-written documentation, so I can spend more time coding and less time head-scratching.

 We also added TypeScript and Tailwind CSS into the mix.
 Tailwind is something that I have plenty of experience with, but I have really wanted to implement TypeScript in more projects.